 Men of the Bible Series – Hur (Exodus 17:9-13)

 Hur wasn't a great leader like Moses.
 He wasn't a great General like Joshua.
 He wasn't a great High Priest like Aaron.
 He wasn't a warrior like those in the army.
 He was just Hur.
-The Bible doesn’t tell us much about Hur, however, what he did he did willingly, actively and faithfully.
+The Bible doesn’t tell us much about Hur, however, what he did, he did willingly, actively, and faithfully.
 He could hold up hands and he did the best job he could!
+By holding his hands up to the Lord, Moses showed his dependence on God.
+Israel’s strength and victory depended on their faith in God.
+They showed this by prayer and obedience.
+In this situation, when Moses stopped praying, God’s power stopped flowing (Hebrews 7:25).
+Our only hope of victory comes from relying on God.
+We should embrace the privilege we have to “therefore come boldly unto the throne of grace, that we may obtain mercy”.
+(Hebrews 4:16).

 Questions to Consider: